← Back to Field Notes

 The Quiet Side of Leadership

-It can take the form of a well-structured repository, a Terraform module that simplifies repeated work, or documentation that prevents confusion before it happens.
+Not all leadership is visible in meetings or formal decisions.
+It often appears in the structure of a repository, in a Terraform module that simplifies repeated work, or in documentation that prevents confusion before it arises.